-- 11.1 Reallocation of funds from one expense heading to another, as detailed in the grant agreement, requires written permission from FightMND. - 11.2 Grantees will be required to complete an Grant Amendment Application detailing any and all proposed changes to the project.
-Applications must be submitted (where possible) at least eight weeks prior to the changes taking place and submitted for approval to FightMND Research Coordinator Dr Davor Stanic at researchgrants@fightmnd.org.au.
-FightMND must be kept informed at all time of any changes to the original grant. - 11.3 Any request for major changes in the terms of the award, e.g. for additional staff or equipment, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.
+- 11.1.
+Reallocation of funds from one expense heading of the approved budget to another, as detailed in the Grant Agreement, requires written permission from FightMND. - 11.2.
+Grantees will be required to complete a Grant Agreement Amendment Application detailing any and all proposed changes to the project.
+Applications must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to the FightMND Research Co-ordinator, Dr Davor Stanic, by email at researchgrants@fightmnd.org.au.
+FightMND must be kept informed at all times of any changes to the original grant funded and the Grant Agreement. - 11.3.
+Any request for major changes in the terms of the Drug Development Grant, e.g. for additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.

-12 CHANGES TO CONDITIONS OF AWARD
+12. CHANGES TO CONDITIONS OF AN AWARDED DRUG DEVELOPMENT GRANT

-- 12.1 FightMND reserves the right to change the Terms and Conditions of Drug Development Grants at any time.
-If this occurs during the lifetime of a grant, the revised Terms and Conditions may be applied in place of those issued at the time of the original grant. - 12.2 Successful applicants will be given at least 8 weeks notice of any change to conditions of the grant.
+- 12.1.
+FightMND reserves the right to change the Terms and Conditions of Drug Development Grants at any time.
+If this occurs during the lifetime of a Drug Development Grant, the revised Terms and Conditions may be applied in place of those issued at the commencement of the Grant. - 12.2.
+Successful applicants will be given at least 8 weeks' notice of any change to conditions of the grant.

-13 EARLY TERMINATION OF AN AWARD
+13. EARLY TERMINATION OF AN AWARDED DRUG DEVELOPMENT GRANT

-13.1 FightMND reserves the right to terminate an awarded Drug Development Grant at any time.
-Circumstances which might lead to termination include:
+- 13.1.
+FightMND reserves the right to terminate an awarded Drug Development Grant at any time.
+Circumstances which might lead to termination include: - Any breach in the Terms and Conditions under which the Grant was awarded; - If the project has not started within three months of the agreed start date; - The work is diverging markedly from the original approved project.
+The Drug Development Grant Primary Investigator or an approved representative of the Administering Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
+There may, however, be circumstances in which the change is acceptable on scientific grounds;

-- Any breach in the Terms and Conditions under which the award was made. - If the project has not started within three months of the agreed start date. - The work is diverging markedly from the original approved project.
-Grant holders must inform FightMND immediately when they are aware of a change of direction (see grant condition 11.2).
-There may, however, be circumstances in which the change is acceptable on scientific grounds. - Failure to submit adequate progress reports, or serious and unresolvable problems identified by a site visit. - Work has stopped on the grant, or the Investigator has ceased to be actively involved in the project.
-FightMND must be informed immediately if the situation arises (see award condition 11.2).
+- Failure to submit adequate progress reports, or serious and unresolvable problems identified by a site visit; and/or - Work has ceased on the Grant, or the Primary Investigator has ceased to be actively involved in the project.
+FightMND must be informed immediately if this situation arises (see Terms and Conditions 11.2).